kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Description:
 This method shuffles the data indices passed to it.
 It consists of a loop which goes through the data indices and performs the operation of shuffling the data.

-### 13. Operator [] ()
+### 13. getAt ()
 #### Syntax:
 	template <class T>
-	std::vector<T> Network :: operator [] (ifstream& Infile, int i)
+	std::vector<T> Network :: getAt (ifstream& Infile, int i);
 #### Return Type:
 This returns the vector of class T.
 #### Parameters:
 It takes two parameters, one which is the `ifstream` object of the file and the other parameter is the position of type `int`.
 #### Description:
-This operator returns the vector at any particular position i in the file.
+This method returns the vector at any particular position i in the file.
 The file from which the vector needs to be read is passed using the ifstream object of that file.